Timvissers/OSGISubsystemTest/README.md

 * like repo.xml, but a bit worse

-TODO We would like to get the first one, which follows the spec, to work
+TODO We would like to get the first one, which follows the spec, to work.
 Steps to reproduce the not working bundle resolving

-	obr:repos add file:///D:/workspace/osgi-subsystem-support/runner/repo.xml <change to your path>
+	obr:repos add file:../repository/repo.xml
 	obr:deploy be.aca.service-user

 # Subsystems

 Use the shell to install subsystems.
 E.g.

-	subsystem:install file:///D:/workspace/osgi-subsystem-support/service-subsystem/target/service-subsystem-0.0.1-SNAPSHOT.esa
+	subsystem:install file:../service-subsystem/target/service-subsystem-0.0.1-SNAPSHOT.esa
-	subsystem:install file:///D:/workspace/osgi-subsystem-support/service-user-subsystem/target/service-user-subsystem-0.0.1-SNAPSHOT.esa
+	subsystem:install file:../service-user-subsystem/target/service-user-subsystem-0.0.1-SNAPSHOT.esa
 	subsystem:list
 	subsystem:start 1
 	subsystem:start 2